 Do you feel like you’re always on edge?
 Maybe your focus at work is beginning to waver, or you find yourself yelling at your spouse without provocation.
 The reasons for your stress might surprise you!

-Stress can have this effect on otherwise healthy people, impacting their mood and behavior.
+Stress can affect otherwise healthy people, impacting their mood and behavior.
 It can also cause a variety of health conditions.
 So how do you start feeling like yourself again?

 9 Reasons You Might Be Feeling Stressed (That Aren’t Obvious)

 It starts by identifying a few common but subtle stressors that most of us deal with daily.
 Consider the following nine stressors and see how you might be able to minimize them.

 1. A Routine Commute

 If you drive an hour or more to the office, it’s understandable that you’d want to reclaim your time.
 But even the hustle of a shorter trip can leave you frazzled, even when traffic isn’t bad.
 This is especially true if you think your commute is something to dread.

 Instead of setting yourself up for sadness, make your morning and afternoons more delightful.
 Try one or more of the following.

 - Start earlier: Delays can create unnecessary tension, particularly if you fixate on all you have to do that day.
 If you typically wait until the last minute to dash out the door, try giving yourself five extra minutes.

 - Get some exercise: Working out obliterates stress, so take your bike or walk to work instead of driving if you can.